-Turkeys are all hunted about the same way.
-First, you find them.
-Second, you call them.
-Third, you shoot them.
-It’s simple to turkey hunt — but it’s not easy.
+Turkey season generally goes something like this: you find them, you call them, you shoot them.
+It’s simple to turkey hunt—but it’s not easy.

 Spring is most hunters’ favorite time to chase turkeys because the season plays on the one chink in a turkey’s armor — sex.
 Boss tom gobblers start thinking about breeding around mid-March through May, depending on region, and get salty with other male turkeys that have the same idea.
 It’s not uncommon to see huge mixed flocks of males and females in the fall and winter or segregated flocks like the boys on one side of a cornfield and the girls on another.
 But come spring, it’s dirty dancing time.
 Among the males, that means war.